You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 Even some of the national and regional bands for whom Tattermask has been an opening act have paid the band unexpected post-show compliments, such as Righteous Vendetta, Taproot, Soil, Straight Line Stitch, Lacuna Coil, and Eye Empire.
 Anticipation builds among fans and media for the release of the band's next EP as the members finish recording the remaining unreleased songs with producer/engineer Cory Plaugh (Weaving The Fate, Crossfade).
 Once the EP is finished, the band plans to take its live show on the road to meet new fans beyond the Southeast region and play some conferences and festivals in 2015.

 Behind Tattermask's somewhat serious musical exterior lurks a silly side, which the band expresses through a series of ridiculous narrative webisodes on YouTube, Photoshop mash-ups on Facebook and Twitter, and Instagram photos of their off-stage antics.
 Fans who meet the band at a show or follow them on social media say the band's quirky personality leaves a lasting impression beyond the music itself.

 "You can clearly tell that you are all a little close knit family on and off stage." --Aron Acosta, Tattermask fan

 Tattermask invites hard rock fans, local music aficionados, and skeptics alike to give the band a chance to delight you at a live show or with a song or two on iTunes or Amazon.
 The band and their musical colleagues might just change some opinions about what unsigned music sounds like.

 tat * ter * mask. n.
-An emotional facade put forth to hide one's true feelings and avoid potential negativity from those who seek to hurt.
+An emotional facade put forth to hide one's true feelings.